sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/FilterSDK/FilterSDK.rst

 (such as BitsPerComponent() for VideoInfo) return a compatible value (8 in this case since Avisynth 2.6 handled only 8 bit videos)

-Beginning with the v8 interface - frame property support - dual interfaces became important again.
+Beginning with the v8 (v8.1 for C interface due to early bugs) interface - frame property support - dual interfaces became important again.
 Plugins have to be able to detect the availability of v8 interface and behave accordingly.

 (todo: They are described :doc:`here <DualPlugins>`).

 Writing console applications that access AviSynth